nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_workflow.md

 <img src="_pages/functional_spec/img/BookAppointment3.png">

-If the slot has been taken the response would have a `422 status (see details)` as the request “…violated applicable FHIR profiles or server business rules”.
+If the slot has been taken the response would have a `422 status` as the request “…violated applicable FHIR profiles or server business rules”.

 The response body would be an OperationOutcome containing an explanation of the problem.